 What is a Transfer Student Policy?

-Many schools have transfer student policies.
-These policies apply to students who choose to transition from a college program into university, or students who seek to change universities during their programs.
+These policies apply to students who choose to transition from a college program into a university program, or students who seek to change universities during their programs.
 Student transfer policies outline how the credits you completed at one postsecondary institution can count toward the completion of a degree at another.

 You can also contact the admission office at the university you would like to attend for more information.